 The Small Business Administration has a webpage exclusively to provide information on Coronavirus (COVID-19) small business guidance and loan resources.

-Small Business Loans and Grants Available (or Soon to Be Available)
+Small Business Loans and Grants Available

 - SBA Debt Relief: The SBA is currently providing immediate debt relief to small businesses with standard SBA 7(a), 504, or microloans.
 Under this provision, SBA will cover all loan payments for existing SBA borrowers, including principal, interest, and fees, for six months.
 This relief will also be available to new borrowers who take out an SBA loan before September 27, 2020.

 - Resources for Business Counseling Services: The CARES Act included $275 million in grant funding to Small Business Development Centers (SBDCs), Women’s Business Centers (WBCs), as well as the Minority Business Development Agency’s Business Centers (MBDCs), to provide mentorship, guidance, and expertise to small businesses.
 To connect with the WA Small Business Development Centers, click here.

 A How-to Guide for Small Business Owners: Click here to access a helpful guide for small business owners that provides a detailed breakdown and answers to frequently asked questions about major programs and initiatives that will soon be available from the Small Business Administration (SBA) to address these needs, as well as some additional tax provisions that are outside the scope of SBA.

 - To contact your local Small Business Administration (SBA) District Office, click here.